Acting is once again first-rate in Eastwood’s latest film.

 As noted earlier, Eastwood’s decades in the business mean he gets A-list talent, plugging in the likes of Rockwell, Hamm and Kathy Bates in Hauser’s orbit to deliver strong supporting roles.
 The story, while not action packed, at least has enough legs that it doesn’t feel like it’s dragging too much, something both Sully and 15:17 to Paris both struggled with despite being much shorter films.

 While Richard Jewell doesn’t suffer from the aforementioned issues as other recent Eastwood efforts, it does struggle with a new one: there’s no real payoff.
 In fact, if there’s a crescendo to the movie it’s Bates (as Jewell’s mother) giving an impassioned speech.
-Charges are never pressed, there’s no “oh shit” moment when the FBI realizes they’re on the wrong path, nothing.
+Charges are never pressed, there’s no “oh shit” moment when the FBI realizes it’s on the wrong path, nothing.
 There’s something to be said for not sensationalizing the events, but here it didn’t make for a very compelling final act.

 THE BONUS FEATURES